uvop/memorix/docs/content/en/docs/get-started/quick-start.md

 {{% /tab %}}
 {{< /tabs >}}

-You can explore the api we created using you IDE since it's fully typed.
+You can explore the API we created using your IDE since it's fully typed.
-To learn which more features memorix has to offer, start by checking [defining your data →]({{< relref "data" >}})
+To learn which other features Memorix has to offer, start by checking [defining your data →]({{< relref "data" >}})